Dev-Sites/pixijs/v4-Gotchas.md

 ## PIXI.Texture

-### Things that Don't Support Spritesheet Textures
+### Things That Don't Support Spritesheet Textures

 The following objects do not support Texture objects that are part of a Spritesheet shared with other Texture objects or where the Texture's frame is not the entire size of the BaseTexture.
 Using a Spritesheet with one of these classes will cause the transforms to render incorrectly.